jjvanzon/Circular-Language-Spec/spec/pointers/pointers.md

 #### Cross-Aspect Pointer Assignment

 *Pointer* assignments do not have a cross-aspect variation.
 Pointer assignments use an the reference aspect as the source of an assignment: not a particular aspect of the object reference, but the reference itself.
-It does not apply to cross-aspect assignments, because on one end of the assignment no aspect at all is involved.
+It might not apply to cross-aspect assignments, because on one end of the assignment no aspect at all is involved.

 ### System Command Calls and Pointers